 - Implementing little and often random drug testing has reduced failure rates to almost zero in most organisations.

 - Since 2020, our own data shows a significant increase in the number of ‘for-cause’ and post-incident/accident call-outs as a result of cannabis use in the workplace.

 “It’s about managing the risks from drugs and alcohol in the workplace”

-It is worth noting that there is no evidence linking drug and alcohol use to accidents or incidents in the workplace.
+It is worth noting that there is little data linking drug and alcohol use to accidents or incidents in the workplace.
 You might think this is a strange comment for a drug testing company to make.
 However, we believe it is about managing the risk for the likelihood of this happening.
-Considering the use of recreational drugs in society today, this is a real risk that all organisations should consider.
+Considering the use of recreational drugs in society today, and the ongoing problems with alcohol addiction, this is a real risk that all organisations should consider.

 Furthermore, while the risks to safety critical roles from the effects of drugs and alcohol are obvious, it is also worth considering employees who are making business critical decisions.
 Also, this may not stop there.
 What about employees who do not fall in to either of these categories?
 Slips, trips or falls in the workplace could also occur if under the influence of drugs or alcohol.
+Or, employees who commute to work?
 There is no simple answer.
 But below we provide some guidance based on our experience.

 Implementing a Drugs and Alcohol policy

 We recommend a practical and simple approach to drug and alcohol testing in the workplace.
 Here are some things worth considering:

 - Develop your drugs and alcohol policy in collaboration with your workforce and trade union (if applicable).